mattcieslak/hbcd-docs/docs/measures/index.md

 In this section we provide a brief overview of each data measure provided in the data release, including, where applicable, details of implementation and data collection, scoring procedures, quality control procedures and known issues, and references.

-For measures that include surveys, all surveys were translated to Spanish for HBCD by BURG.
+For measures that include surveys, all surveys were translated to Spanish for HBCD by [BURG Translations](https://burgtranslations.com/our-services/).
 The visits where measures are administered are noted for each section.
 The corresponding ages of the infant/child for each visit are:
 >>>
 Visit 1 (V01): Prenatal <br>
 Visit 2 (V02): 0-1 months <br>